 I wish you all the best in your TEFL futures and in the amazing experiences that are sure to come.

-Dear TEFL Candidates: I am writing this letter to ease anyone’s fears of moving to Spain to start a new career teaching English as a foreign language, especially if you chose to do so with Canterbury Academy.
+I am writing this letter to ease anyone’s fears about moving to Spain to start a new career teaching English as a foreign language, especially if you chose to do so with Canterbury Academy.
 I’m a 30-something American from the great state of Iowa who came to Spain in January.
-Like many of the English professors I’ve met in Madrid, I had a good job in the US, but was looking for a change.
+Like many of the English professors I’ve met in Madrid, I had a good job in the US but was looking for a change.

 Canterbury also has one thing that the other English academies don’t offer, The Canterbury Club.
 The Canterbury Club events are wonderful opportunities to catch up with other professors, and most importantly discuss where to meet for tapas.
 Aside from the socializing aspect, it’s great to be able to meet in a social setting to network and discuss work ideas.
 I’ve also been able to see places in Spain I didn’t even know existed through the Canterbury Club’s weekend excursions.

 The Canterbury experience has far exceeded my expectations.
 I have a full schedule of classes with both business and private clients.
 There is such a demand for English in Madrid that I actually find myself turning down classes now.
 And the wanderlust?
 It’s not gone, it’s being fulfilled!
 I live in Spain and I have Europe at my doorstep!
 I’m extremely happy with the decision I made, and it wouldn’t have been the same without Canterbury.
-My experience about teach english overseas it’s great.
+My experience with teaching English overseas — it’s great!